Chapter 10.06

 10.06.010 Automated traffic safety cameras – Detection of violations – Restrictions.

-A. City law enforcement officers and persons commissioned by the Lake Forest Park police chief are authorized to use automated traffic cameras and related automated systems to detect and record the image of: (1) stoplight violations at the intersection of two arterials; (2) school speed zone violations; (3) speed zone violations on any roadway identified in a school walk area as defined by RCW 28A.160.160; (4) speed zone violations in public park speed zone as defined in RCW 46.63.170(b)(ii); and (5) speed violations when the location is in an area within the city limits designated by ordinance as a zone subject to specified restrictions and penalties on racing and race attendance.
+A. City law enforcement officers and persons commissioned by the Lake Forest Park police chief are authorized to use automated traffic cameras and related automated systems to detect and record the image of: (1) stoplight violations at the intersection of two arterials; (2) school speed zone violations; (3) speed zone violations on any roadway identified as a school walk zone as defined by RCW 46.63.210; (4) speed zone violations in public park speed zone as defined in RCW 46.63.210; (5) speed violations when the location is in an area within the city limits designated by ordinance as a zone subject to specified restrictions and penalties on racing and race attendance; (6) violations of traffic ordinances on state highways that are also classified as a city street under Chapter 47.24 RCW; (7) speed violations in locations the city council has deemed higher crash risks due to excessive vehicle speeds under RCW 46.63.250; and (8) public transportation only lane violations.
 Provided, however, pictures of the vehicle and the vehicle license plate may be taken only while an infraction is occurring, and the picture shall not reveal the face of the driver or of any passengers in the vehicle.

 B. Before adding additional cameras or relocating any existing camera to a new location, an analysis of the locations where automatic traffic safety cameras are proposed must be presented to the city council for approval.